Donkey Kong Bananza: Gameplay

 Donkey Kong swings a stone slab and destroys terrain.
 Bananza features destructible environments; almost every surface can be destroyed.

 Donkey Kong Bananza is a 3D platformer and adventure game that emphasizes destruction and open-world exploration.
 Journalists have compared it to Super Mario Odyssey (2017), with some describing it as a successor.
-(Note: Sources describing Bananza as an Odyssey successor: IGN, Nintendo World Report, Rolling Stone, and Eurogamer) As the gorilla Donkey Kong, the player seeks to collect the Banandium Gems, golden banana-shaped diamonds, while exploring sandbox-like levels in an underground world.
+(Note: Sources describing Bananza as an Odyssey successor: IGN, Nintendo World Report, Rolling Stone, and Eurogamer) As the gorilla Donkey Kong, the player collects the Banandium Gems, golden banana-shaped diamonds, while exploring sandbox-like levels in an underground world.
 Each underground layer has a unique theme, including ice, lava, and tropical biomes.

 Donkey Kong can roll, punch, slap the terrain, pick up and throw objects, and climb most surfaces.
 The player learns five animal-themed power-up transformations from non-player character (NPC) elders: a gorilla transformation that increases Donkey Kong's strength; a zebra transformation that increases his speed; an ostrich transformation that allows him to glide and drop egg bombs; an elephant transformation that allows him to inhale and spit terrain; and a snake transformation that increases his jump height.
 The player can use and swap between transformations at any time, though their duration is limited by an energy meter.

-The player completes missions, solves puzzles, and fights enemies to collect Banandium Gems, which can also be found by exploring or progressing through the story.
+The player completes missions, solves puzzles, and fights enemies to collect Banandium Gems, which are also found by exploring or progressing through the story.
 Banandium Gems are used to upgrade Donkey Kong's abilities from a skill tree.
-There are 999 Banandium Gems, 777 of which are unique.
+There are reportedly up to 1,000 Banandium Gems obtainable, 777 of which are tracked as unique collectibles.
 Collecting them is optional, and it is possible to complete the game without obtaining any.
 While exploring, the player discovers secluded areas where they must complete challenges including platforming, solving puzzles, defeating enemies within a time limit, and mining for gold.
 They are rewarded Banandium Gems or gold upon completion.
 Some areas contain side-scrolling sections, referencing the Donkey Kong Country games, and minecarts.